20 BEST Oils & Butters for Your Homemade Skin Care Products (What are the Pros & Cons of Different Oils & Butters?)

 FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 What are the BEST Oils to Buy for Making Salves, Whipped Butters, Creams and Soaps?

 Here are my top recommendations for oils and butters you might want to consider starting out with, especially the first ones listed.

 I separated my top seven out for you just to make things easier.
 These are the oils or butters I use most often, and definitely don't want to run out of!

 Unless you go hard core and start experimenting like a crazy mad-scientist (like I did there for awhile), there is no reason to purchase a large number of different oils when you first start out.

-I'm sharing a bit about the characteristics of the following oils and butters for soap making purposes, as well as for their skin care properties.
+I'm sharing a bit about the characteristics of the following oils and butters for soap making purposes, as well as for their skin care properties for use in both salves, creams, and soaps.
 Hopefully this will help make your decision making easier!